mhk18896/Embedded-Linux/README.md

 ---

+## Project Components

+This project is divided in to two major parts:
+### 1. Hardware
+- We wil design a model of accelarator and simulate it using QEMU
+- We will simualte an already avaliable board available in a large repository of QEMU hardware emulation which will act as an main computing platform.

 Linux Kernel Module(LKM) is a piece of software which is helping the kernel to extend it's functionality,adn can make kernel functionality modular.